-Currently the Phantom poles are our best sellers - by a long shot!
+Currently our FaceLift® Phantom range of water fed poles are our best sellers - by a long shot!

-Take a look at Squeeky Clean Dave's review of the Phantom pole (after 3 months usage).
+Take a Look at Squeeky Clean Dave's Review of Our Phantom Pole After 3 Months of Use

 The size of pole you require is largely going to be dictated by the type of work you require it for.
-Most domestic work is done on the ground and first floor, and so a pole reaching 22-25 foot is ideal, with a collapsed length a little over 5ft (for ground floor cleaning).
+Most domestic work is done on the ground and first floor, and so a pole reaching 18-22 feet is ideal, with a collapsed length of approximately 5ft.

-Now you may be tempted to think that it's best to get the biggest pole possible, so that you are covering all bases, but in reality, cleaning a 20ft property with a 50ft pole is difficult, time consuming and extremely energy sapping - we generally advise to have a specialist high reach pole that covers the 5% of your work that requires high reach equipment, then perhaps a 'day-to-day' pole that covers the other 95% off your work.
+Now you may be tempted to think that it's best to get the biggest pole possible so that you are covering all bases, but in reality, cleaning a 20ft property with a 50ft pole is difficult, time-consuming and extremely energy sapping - we generally advise to have a specialist high reach pole that covers the 5% of your work that requires high reach equipment, then perhaps a 'day-to-day' pole that covers the other 95% of your work (generally 18-22ft).